 Data is updated hourly.
 During peak periods, there may be an hour-level latency.

-How do I make the model output only code, without any explanatory text?
+How can I make the model output only code without any explanatory text?

-Prompt constraints: Give clear instructions like: "Return only code.
-Do not include explanations, comments, or markdown tags."
+Prompt constraints: Give clear instructions in the prompt, for example: "Return only the code.
+Do not include any explanations, comments, or Markdown tags."

 Set a